lucaboesch/moodle-block_openbook/README.md

 Usage & Settings
 ----------------

 After installing the plugin, it can be directly used by teachers.
+When a block is added, you are prompted to select which Openbook resource folder from the current course you want the files from.
+For more details, refer to "Block placement" section below.

 Capabilities
 ------------